cagintopkaya/atomic-design/README.md

 atomic-design/src/assets/css/sass/molecules
 atomic-design/src/assets/css/sass/organisms
 ```
-The file which includes the layout logic and a good start point to follow how I include components into page layout:
+The file which includes the layout logic and a good starting point to follow how components are included into page layout:
 ```
 atomic-design/src/assets/css/sass/organisms/_article.scss
 ```